Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 Solution 5: Change Wi-Fi Name (Solution by reddit user)

 Sometimes, complicated or the same Wi-Fi names could confuse the iPhone, and in the end, the iPhone cannot recognize the Wi-Fi network.
 That’s why keeping simple names that the iPhone can easily identify is advisable.
-Contact your service provider or prefer any other article to learn how to change the Wi-Fi name.
+Contact your service provider or refer to any other article to learn how to change the Wi-Fi name.

 Solution 6: Reset Network Settings (100% worked)